Louis Majorelle

 Louis-Jean-Sylvestre Majorelle, usually known simply as Louis Majorelle, (26 September 1859 - 15 January 1926) was a French decorator and furniture designer who manufactured his own designs, in the French tradition of the ébéniste.
-He was one of the outstanding designers of furniture in the Art Nouveau style, and after 1901 formally served as one of the vice-presidents of the École de Nancy.
+He was one of the designers of furniture in the Art Nouveau style, and after 1901 formally served as one of the vice-presidents of the École de Nancy.

-Louis Majorelle is one of those who contributed the most to the transformation of furniture.
-Thanks to posterity, we recognize today a piece of furniture from him as we recognize a piece of furniture from André Charles Boulle and Charles Cressent, the French Prince regent's favorite artists.
-During the early 18th century, Cressent replaced the magnificence of ebony and tortoiseshell associated with tin and copper by the softer harmonies of foreign woods.
-Like him, Louis Majorelle dressed the elegant structure of Art Nouveau furniture with exotic wood inlays.
+Louis Majorelle dressed the structure of Art Nouveau furniture with exotic wood inlays.

-The palette he composed with wood from France and abroad, resembles that of a painter.
-Oak, walnut, ash, elm, holly, plane, chestnut, cherry, pear and beech provide the soft tones and the enveloping range of grays; they serve Majorelle in calm and deliberately monochrome compositions.
-Rosewood provides the delicate colors and patterns of the flower.
-The tender yellow lemon tree, the silver maple, the purple amaranth, dear to Cressent, the jacaranda wood, the red satin, the amourette, the orange clairembourg, the black or green ebony, the red or black palm, etc., constituted for him, among the foreign essences, the most extensive colored swell, where his painter instincts could flourish.
+Majorelle worked with a wide range of native and imported timbers.
+Oak, walnut, ash, elm, holly, plane, chestnut, cherry, pear and beech were used to create subdued tones and subtle grey hues forming the basis of his monochrome compositions.
+Rosewood, lemonwood, silver maple, amaranth, jacaranda, satinwood, amourette, clairembourg, ebony and palmwood provided a broader palette of colours and natural grain patterns allowing him greater visual richness in his designs.

 Early life

 Majorelle was born in Toul.
 In 1861, his father, Auguste Majorelle (1825 - 1879), who himself was a furniture designer and manufacturer, moved the family from Toul to Nancy.
 There, Louis finished his initial studies before moving to Paris in 1877 for two years of work at the École des Beaux-Arts.
 On the death of his father, he cut short his studies and returned to Nancy to oversee the family's manufactories of faience and furniture.
 This would occupy him for the rest of his life.

 On 7 April 1885, Majorelle married Marie Léonie Jane Kretz (06/12/1864 - 31/12/1912), daughter of the director of the municipal theaters in Nancy.
 Their only child, Jacques Majorelle, who himself would become an artist, was born 7 March 1886.